Hippodrome of Lamiako: Club Vizcaya

 In 1902, the two clubs agreed to join the best players of each club to face a foreign team, the Bordeaux-based side Burdigala.
 This temporary merge became known as Club Vizcaya.
 Campo de Lamiako had its record attendance on the day (31 March) Burdigala faced Bizcaya, the very first visit by a foreign team to Bilbao, gathering a crowd of three thousand spectators, a tremendous amount at the time.
 For the occasion, Lamiaco's international debut, and for the most respectable part of the audience, chairs were rented and brought from the Royal and Holy House of Misericordia.
 Such chairs were placed on the side of Las Arenas, with their backs to the sea, to the despair of the residents.
 Bizcaya defeated the French side by 7–1.
 Notably, Athletic recorded a 10–1 win over FC Barcelona in the Catalan's first visit to Lamiako.

 Lamiaco used to host a championship called the Athletic Cup, in which all the teams that were teeming in Vizcaya took part, and the championship's last edition was won by Arenas de Getxo, thus reaching the region's first category in that year.

-Decline and Collapse
+Decline and collapse

-On November 1910, the City Council of Lejona, to which the field belonged, decided to apply a flat-rate tax per party.
+In November 1910, the City Council of Lejona, to which the field belonged, decided to apply a flat-rate tax per party.
 Because of this, the Athletic board began its efforts to find a field in Bilbao.
-Lamiako thus missed the debut of Athletic's definitive uniform, red and white, which took place on January of 1911 at Tiro del Pichón, in Madrid, and against its then owner Sociedad Gimnástica.
+Lamiako thus missed the debut of Athletic's definitive uniform, red and white, which took place in January 1911 at Tiro del Pichón, in Madrid, and against its then owner Sociedad Gimnástica.